Seth0x41/seth0x41.github.io/_articles/2024-5-8-System-Design-interview-ch1-en.md

 ![\photos\System-Design-interview-ch1-en\image-20240508080335.png](\photos\System-Design-interview-ch1-en\image-20240508080335.png)

-> Note: This article has been translated by ChatGPT from the original Arabic article.
+> Note: This article has been translated by AI from the original Arabic article.
 If you notice any mistakes, please inform me.